The People of Perchance

 Evan Mercer

-writer/adapter Flying Doctor
+Writer / Adapter, Flying Doctor

 Evan Mercer (he/him) is an actor/writer/director/musician from Shearstown Newfoundland and Labrador.
 He graduated the National Theatre School of Canada in Acting in 2023 and is currently near finishing the Birmingham Conservatory program at the Stratford Shakespeare festival.
 In his 15 year career as an actor he has been fortunate to have worked with many of the best theatre companies in Newfoundland and Canada: Having completed seasons with Perchance Theatre, the Stratford Shakespeare Festival, Theatre Newfoundland, Poverty Cove Theatre, Rising Tide Theatre and more.
 In film and television he as had recurring roles on CBC and Netflix productions and in 2017 was nominated for a Canadian Screen Award for best supporting actor in a feature film for his work in Riverhead.
 As a writer his Commedia Dell’arte love letter Help my Doctor is a Bayman or The Flying Doctor has been produced twice since 2023 and he has been a staff writer for Rising Tide’s politcal satire show Revue multiple seasons and has written material with HalfHandsome (where he was a producing member) that has travelled to the New York, Toronto, and Chicago Sketch Comedy Festivals respectively.
 In leadership positions he assistant directed both …The Flying Doctor and The Tempest in Perchance Theatre’s 2023 season, and continues to advise in programming and development.
 Also he has taught several workshops at the Stratford Festival and during his time at NTS under the Creative Facilitation Program guided a cohort of high school students in a project to find their original voice through writing.
 As a proud Newfoundlander he is eager to continue in the free exchange of learning from his experiences in other parts of Canada to Newfoundland and vice-versa.

-Set designer Goodnight Desdemona (Good Morning Juliet)
+Stage Manager, Every Brilliant Thing and Goodnight Desdemona (Good Morning Juliet)

 Anita Nittoly